seonghokLao/seonghokLao.github.io/index.md

 # Seong Hok Lao's Page
 ## Intro
 Hi, I'm Seong Hok, or Sean.
 I'm a 4th year Computer Science major at Georgia Institute of Technology.
-I'm working towards a career where I can pursue my interests in Artificial Intelligence and Robotics.
+I'm working towards a career where I can pursue my interests in Software Engineering and Machine Learning.
 I'm proficient in Python, Java, JavaScript, and SQL.
 I have interned at AGTech (Alibaba Group) and built a full-stack online management system for the point score system using Vue.js, Java, MySQL.
 This system helps employees manage and monitor the point scores of app users and their daily transactions.